What is chlamydia?

 Chlamydia is a sexually transmitted infection that often doesn’t cause any noticeable symptoms.

-It is the most commonly diagnosed sexually transmitted infection, with nearly 207,000 new diagnoses of chlamydia each year in England alone.
+It is one of the most commonly diagnosed sexually transmitted infections, with around 200,000 new diagnoses of chlamydia each year in England alone.
 Most cases are in under 25s.

 Although there may be no symptoms, chlamydia can still be passed on during sex.